-German philosopher Leibnitz noticed at XVIII century that living creatures capable of doing work and almost called this phenomenon vis viva which is translated as "living force".
-Later, at the beginning of XIX century, doctor Thomas Young while watching the sailboats from the English Channel coast, rightly observed that the wind easily carries the ships, without being a living creature.
-He probably loved Greek more and Greek words "a repository of work" transformed in term energy which is still used nowadays.
+Gottfried Wilhelm Leibniz, German philosopher at XVIII century noticed: living creatures are capable of doing work and almost called this phenomenon vis viva which is translated as "living force".
+Later, at the beginning of XIX century, doctor Thomas Young, watching the sailboats from the English Channel coast, rightly observed that the wind easily carries the ships, without being a living creature.
+He probably loved Greek more, so Hellenic words "a repository of work" transformed in term energy which is still used nowadays.

 Energy unit in the SI system - Joule, named after an English brewer, James Prescott Joule, who in the course of dark ale manufacturing has found that it requires 778 foot-pounds of work to heat one pound of water by one degree Fahrenheit (1 Btu) and thus found correspondence between the kinetic and thermal energy.
 (Traditional British unit foot-pound is the work that is needed to raise 1 pound weight on one foot against the force of gravity)